ETHZ-INS/scDblFinderPy/README.md

 ## What this package does

-Given a count matrix in an `AnnData` object, pyscDblFinder estimates a doublet score for each real cell and returns a final class (`doublet` or `singlet`).
+Given a count matrix in an `AnnData` object, scDblFinderPy estimates a doublet score for each real cell and returns a final class (`doublet` or `singlet`).